igormironchik/markdown-tools/README.md

 # Known issues

-* Generated TOC may not work on `GitHub` if heading has text separated with two or more spaces.
-I will generate label like text is separated with one space, i.e. label will look like: `text-text`, where `-` replaces space, whereas `GitHub` will do `text--text`, i.e. two `-` for two spaces.
-To keep heading's auto labels work just don't use redundant spaces in headings, and TOC will work both in this editor and on `GitHub`.

 * Don't use `HTML` attribute `class` in `HTML` tags, it can lead to wrongly rendered content.
 `GitHub` do a magick in this case, it just deletes `class` attribute, but this editor places `HTML` tags as they present.

-* Links hovering may not change cursor shape due to [QTBUG-111927](https://bugreports.qt.io/browse/QTBUG-111927). **Fixed in Qt 6.7.3**

 * Strange behaviour of font combo box in fonts dialog on check in/out check box to constraint fonts to monospaced due to [QTBUG-112145](https://bugreports.qt.io/browse/QTBUG-112145)

 * I do not render HTML tags in PDF.

-* Some LaTeX Math expressions can be wrongly rendered in PDF.
-I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there.
+* Some LaTeX Math expressions can be possibly wrongly rendered in PDF.
+I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there (possibly).
 But most common math things are done.

-* I don't support right-to-left languages and languages that don't separate words with spaces in converter to `PDF`.
-Support of right-to-left languages will be added, but languages that don't use spaces - no (I don't know their rules).
+* I don't support languages that don't separate words with spaces in converter to `PDF`.

 * `LaTeX` math expressions can be rendered a little differently in PDF on different platforms due to [QTBUG-104790](https://bugreports.qt.io/browse/QTBUG-104790), that is why I don't